Musée du Louvre

 Few art galleries are as prized or daunting as the Musée du Louvre, Paris’ pièce de résistance no first-time visitor to the city can resist.
 This is, after all, one of the world’s largest and most diverse museums.
-Showcase to 35,000 works of art – from Mesopotamian, Egyptian, and Greek antiquities to masterpieces by artists such as da Vinci, Michelangelo, and Rembrandt – it would take nine months to glance at every piece, rendering advance planning essential.
+Showcasing 35,000 works of art – from Mesopotamian, Egyptian and Greek antiquities to masterpieces by artists such as da Vinci, Michelangelo and Rembrandt – it would take nine months to glance at every piece, rendering advance planning essential.

-The paintings, sculptures and artefacts on display in the Louvre Museum have been amassed by subsequent French governments.
+The paintings, sculptures and artefacts on display in the Louvre have been amassed by subsequent French governments.
 Among them are works of art and artisanship from all over Europe and priceless collections of antiquities.
-The Louvre’s raison d’être is essentially to present Western art (primarily French and Italian, but also Dutch and Spanish) from the Middle Ages to about 1848 (at which point the Musée d’Orsay takes over), as well as works from ancient civilisations that formed the starting point for Western art.
+The Louvre’s raison d’être is essentially to present Western art (primarily French and Italian, but also Dutch and Spanish) from the Middle Ages to about 1848 (at which point the Musée d’Orsay takes over), as well as works from ancient civilisations that formed the West's cultural foundations.

 The richness and sheer size of the place (the south side facing the Seine is 700m long) can be overwhelming.
 However, there’s an array of innovative, entertaining self-guided thematic trails (1½ to three hours; download trail brochures in advance from the website) ranging from a Louvre masterpieces trail to the art of eating, plus several for kids (hunt lions, galloping horses).
 Even better are the Louvre’s self-paced multimedia guides (€5).
 More-formal, English-language guided tours depart from the Hall Napoléon , which has free English-language maps.

-But don't rush by the treasures from antiquity: both Mesopotamia (ground floor, Richelieu) and Egypt (ground & 1st floors, Sully) offer fascinating insights into ancient civilizations, as seen in the Code of Hammurabi (Room 3, ground floor, Richelieu) and the Seated Scribe (Room 22, 1st floor, Sully).
-Also worth a look are the mosaics and figurines from the Byzantine empire (Lower Ground Floor, Denon), which merge into the state-of-the-art Islam collection in the Cour Visconti, and of course the armless Greek duo, the Venus de Milo (Room 16, ground floor, Sully) and the Winged Victory of Samothrace (top of Daru staircase, 1st floor, Denon, under renovation through 2015).
+But don't rush by the treasures from antiquity: both Mesopotamia (ground floor, Richelieu) and Egypt (ground and 1st floors, Sully) offer fascinating insights into ancient civilisations, as seen in the Code of Hammurabi (Room 3, ground floor, Richelieu) and the Seated Scribe (Room 22, 1st floor, Sully).
+Also worth a look are the mosaics and figurines from the Byzantine Empire (lower ground floor, Denon), which merge into the state-of-the-art Islamic collection in the Cour Visconti, and of course the armless Greek duo, the Venus de Milo (Room 16, ground floor, Sully) and the Winged Victory of Samothrace (top of Daru staircase, 1st floor, Denon).

 The main entrance is through the 21m-high Grande Pyramide , a glass pyramid designed by the Chinese-born American architect IM Pei.
 If you don't have the Museum Pass (which gives you priority), you can avoid the longest queues (for security) outside the pyramid by entering the Louvre complex via the underground shopping centre Carrousel du Louvre .
-You'll need to queue up again to buy your ticket once inside.
-Do note that a new online ticketing system was being implemented as this book went to press.
+You'll need to queue up again to buy your ticket once inside; buying tickets and renting an audioguide online will save you time.

 Tickets are valid for the whole day, so you can come and go as you please.
 The centrepiece of the Carrousel du Louvre is the glass Pyramide Inversée, also by Pei.